top of page

 Absence of Evidence IS Provisionally Evidence of Absence.

-Mystrikism acknowledges that concepts currently classified as superstition, supernatural, or paranormal could be reclassified as natural if repeatable, verifiable, and falsifiable empirical evidence were to emerge.
-Historically, phenomena once attributed to supernatural forces have been understood as natural as scientific inquiry has uncovered their underlying mechanisms.
-This potential for reclassification underscores Mystrikism's commitment to the scientific method and naturalism, where evidence and rational exploration continually shape the line between the unknown and the known.
+Mystrikism embraces this scientific approach, acknowledging that concepts currently labelled as superstitious, supernatural, or paranormal could be reclassified as natural if new ROVRRTELF evidence emerges.
+Historically, phenomena once considered supernatural were found to have natural explanations through scientific inquiry.
+This potential for reclassification underscores Mystrikism’s commitment to the integrated methods of science, where evidence and reason continually reshape the boundaries between the known and the unknown.

 Grounded values in an AI world